 Marshfield generally buys tax-exempt bonds with what it believes to be minimal credit risk while still obtaining average to above-average returns as the default option for its taxable clients.
 Therefore, it often buys debt, which is pre-refunded or escrowed to maturity or otherwise guaranteed as a direct obligation of the U.S. Government.
 Marshfield may buy sinking fund bonds (where part of the issue may be redeemed prior to maturity on a lottery basis) where the yield-to-worst total return is higher than bullet debt of the same maturity.
 Marshfield buys odd lot pieces at lower prices than it would pay for round lot pieces.
-It buys out-of-state where after-state-tax yields justify.
+Marshfield may also buy municipal bonds, including out-of-state municipal bonds where after-state-tax yields justify.